- University Policies & Standards Manual

 4.1.
 Gatherings are defined as a group of individuals meeting for a common purpose including University in-person instruction, faith-based, civic, cultural and other purposes, indoors or outdoors.
 A gathering does not include social get-togethers.

 4.2.
 Social Get-Togethers are defined as a group of individuals meeting for a common social or recreational purpose indoors or outdoors.
-Social get-togethers include but are not limited to dinner parties, birthday parties, graduation parties, celebrations of any kind, potlucks, book clubs, game nights, and other similar gatherings.
+Social get-togethers include but are not limited to dinner parties, birthday parties, potlucks, book clubs, game nights, and other similar gatherings.

 5.1.
 Physical Distancing Requirements for all OSU Employees and Students